showell-labs/react-native-fs-fork/README.md

     - [readFile()] &mdash; Reads entire file content.
     - [readFileAssets()] &mdash; (Android only) Reads the file at a path in the Android app's assets folder.
+    - [readFileRes()] &mdash; (Android only) Reads specified file in the Android app's resource folder and return its contents.
     - [stat()] &mdash; Returns info on a file system item.
     - [unlink()] &mdash; Unlinks (removes) a file or directory with files. and return its contents.